Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 function is not

-yet in the CRAN version of dynamic, we can’t reproducibly run it and
+yet in the CRAN version of dynamic

-results.
+the results.

 Based on these 3DFI targets, both our observed model fit values of RMSEA = 0.11 and CFI = 0.886 fall between the “Fair” and “Mediocre” level of fit.
-This is likely driven (in part) by exceptionally low loading values observed for some of the commitment items (which we would further explore, if this were a real analysis and we were so inclined)
+This is likely driven (in part) by exceptionally low loading values observed for some of the commitment items (which we would further explore, if this were a real analysis and we were so inclined).